 As biosimilars continue to hit the market in greater numbers, you’ll be hearing more about this class of drugs, as well as the “interchangeability” designation that some biosimilars receive.

-Here are five things you need to know about interchangeability.
+Here are five things you need to know about interchangeability, as well as short videos and an interactive map to help you explore this topic.

 1. Some biosimilars have an additional regulatory designation called interchangeability

-To achieve an interchangeable designation, clinical studies are conducted to demonstrate that there is no additional risk or reduced drug effectiveness if a patient switches back and forth between an interchangeable biosimilar and a reference product, as compared to receiving treatment with just the reference product.3
+To achieve an interchangeable designation, clinical studies are conducted to demonstrate that there is no additional risk or reduced drug effectiveness if a patient switches back and forth between an interchangeable biosimilar and a reference medicine, as compared to receiving treatment with just the reference medicine.3

 These switching studies are conducted in addition to the rigorous approval process that all biosimilars undergo to meet the exacting FDA standards for biosimilar safety and efficacy.4